-Since 2007, the Taiwan Mobile Foundation has integrated core telecommunications technologies and fixed-line services with the resources of TWM's partners with the goal of reducing the digital gap.
-With that in mind, non-profit organizations have been assisted to set up "Digital Learning centers" in remote areas with sponsored network access, software and hardware.
-Local organizations have also been coached to take advantage of e-learning resources, giving regular classes and making digital learning accessible to local residents.
+Taiwan Mobile Foundation has integrated core telecommunications technologies and fixed-line services with the resources of TWM's partners with the goal of reducing the digital divide.
+With that in mind, non-profit organizations have been assisted to set up "Digital Learning Centers" in remote areas that provide sponsored network access and computer software and hardware resources.
+Local organizations are also coached to take advantage of e-learning resources to offer regular classes and make digital learning accessible to local residents.
 Two new locations were introduced in 2021 – Chi’an in Hualien, Chunli in Taoyuan – to benefit an additional 1,728 individuals.
 The program, which was launched in 2007, now has a total of 23 locations.
 We look forward to further collaborating with communities to enable more disadvantaged groups to benefit from digital education and increase their access to digital technology.